ulissigroup/F22-06-325/f22-06-325/notes/review_odes.md

 +++ {"tags": []}

-## Practice: Lottka-Coltera  Review of Solving ODEs with Scipy!
+## Practice: Lotka-Volterra  Review of Solving ODEs with Scipy!

 +++

-As a quick recap of where we left off in 06-262, let's start with an example we spent a lot of time covering, Lottka Volterra (rabbit/wolf) example.
+As a quick recap of where we left off in 06-262, let's start with an example we spent a lot of time covering, Lotka Volterra (rabbit/wolf) example.

-We are interested in how the two populations of species (Rabbits and wolves) might change over time.
+We are interested in how the two populations of species (rabbits and wolves) might change over time.

 * Rabbits are $x(t)$, wolves are $y(t)$
 * The rate of rabbits being eaten by wolves is proportional to both ($\beta xy$)